Revocable Cryptography from Learning with Errors: Introduction

 \paragraph{Our Results in a Nutshell.} We construct revocable cryptographic objects under standard cryptographic assumptions.
 Our first main result constructs a key-revocable public-key encryption scheme, and our second main result constructs a key-revocable pseudorandom function.
 We obtain several corollaries and extensions, including key-revocable secret-key encryption and key-revocable fully homomorphic encryption.
 In all these primitives, secret keys are represented as quantum states that retain the functionality of the original secret keys.
 We design revocation procedures and guarantee that once a user successfully passes the procedure, they cannot compute the functionality any more.

-All our constructions are secure under the quantum sub-exponential hardness of learning with errors.
-At the heart of all of our contributions, is our result that the dual-Regev public-key encryption scheme~\cite{cryptoeprint:2007:432} satisfies revocation security.
+All our constructions are secure under the quantum subexponential hardness of learning with errors~\cite{Regev05}---provided that revocation succeeds with high probability.
+At the heart of all of our contributions lies our result which shows that the Dual-Regev public-key encryption scheme of \cite{cryptoeprint:2007:432} satisfies revocation security.

 \paragraph{Related Notions.} There are several recent notions in quantum cryptography that are related to revocability.
 Of particular relevance is the stronger notion of copy-protection introduced by Aaronson~\cite{Aar09}.
 Breaking the revocable security of a task gives the adversary a way to make two copies of a (possibly different) state both of which are capable of computing the same functionality.
-Thus, uncloneability is a stronger notion.
-However, the only known constructions of copy-protection~\cite{CLLZ21,LLLZ22} rely on the heavy hammer of post-quantum secure indistinguishability obfuscation for which there are no known constructions based on well-studied assumptions.
+Thus, copy-protection is a stronger notion.
+However, the only known constructions of copy-protection schemes~\cite{CLLZ21,LLLZ22} rely on the heavy hammer of {\em post-quantum secure} indistinguishability obfuscation for which there are no known constructions based on well-studied assumptions.
 Our constructions, in contrast, rely on the post-quantum hardness of the standard learning with errors problem.
-Another related notion is the significantly weaker definition of secure software leasing~\cite{ALP21} which guarantees that once the quantum state computing a functionality is returned, the {\em honest evaluation algorithm} cannot compute the original functionality.
+A different related notion is the significantly weaker definition of secure software leasing~\cite{ALP21} which guarantees that once the quantum state computing a functionality is returned, the {\em honest evaluation algorithm} cannot compute the original functionality.
 Yet another orthogonal notion is that of certifiably deleting {\em ciphertexts}, originating from the works of Unruh~\cite{Unruh2013} and Broadbent and Islam~\cite{BI20}.
 In contrast, our goal is to delegate and revoke {\em cryptographic capabilities} enabled by private keys.
 For detailed comparisons, we refer the reader to Section~\ref{sec:related}.